Freedom of Religion Act No. 453 of 6 June 2003

 The chairperson of the Executive Committee must sign the notification and assure that the information given therein is correct, that the Committee meets the requirements stated in Section 12(1) and that the persons authorised to sign for the community are legally competent.

 Notification of establishment of a local community

-Notification for registration of a local community is filed in writing with the National Board of Patents and Registration.
+Notification for registration of a local community is filed in writing with the Finnish Patent and Registration Office.
 The notification must be accompanied by the local by-laws, if any.
 The notification shall contain the full names, addresses, municipalities of residence and personal identity codes of the chairperson of the Committee of the local community and of those authorised to sign for the local community as well as any restrictions to the signing rights according to Section 36 of the Associations Act.
 If the person has no Finnish personal identity code, his or her date of birth is indicated.
 The chairperson of the community must sign the notification and give the assurance referred to in Section 18(3).

 As regards the entering into the Register of a local community, the provisions of Section 16(1) on the entering into register of a religious community apply mutatis mutandis.

 Notification of amendment or dissolution

 A written notification (notification of amendment) is filed with the Finnish Patent and Registration Office of an amendment to the by-laws of a registered religious community or the local by-laws of a registered local community as well as of a change of the chairperson of the Committee or any person authorised to sign for the community or a registered local community.

 The notification of amendment concerning amended community or local by-laws must be accompanied by the amended community or local by-laws.
 The amendment of the community or local by-laws enters into force on being recorded in the Register of religious communities.